praveenck/docs/content/service-idl.md

 Service Calls
 ---

 A service operation is implemented as a class method.
-The class maps to the service via the requirement that operations from a service be grouped into a single class.
+A class is mapped to a service because all operations from a service are grouped into a single class.

 **Example of a service call**